MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

 - Enable the OpenID Connect issuer and Microsoft Entra Workload ID on your AKS cluster.
 For detailed instructions, refer to [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster][aks-oidc]
 - Create a token federation for the managed identity with the [Kubernetes service account][kubernetes-sa] used by the workload on AKS.

+[Microsoft Entra Workload ID][entra] uses [Service Account Token Volume Projection][token-projection], specifically a service account, to enable pods to use a Kubernetes identity.
+A Kubernetes token is issued and [OIDC federation][oidc-federation] enables Kubernetes applications to access Azure resources securely with Microsoft Entra ID, based on annotated service accounts.

+Microsoft Entra Workload ID works particularly well with the [Azure Identity client libraries][identity-libraries] or the [Microsoft Authentication Library][msal], along with [application registration][app-registration].
+These libraries enable your workload to authenticate seamlessly and access Azure cloud resources.
 For more information, see [Use Microsoft Entra Workload ID with Azure Kubernetes Service (AKS)][aks-workload-id].

 ## Next steps